 Shampoo your hair as many times as you like until the color fades to your liking.

 Method 6: Good Dye Young Color Remover

 So for those of you who don’t know, this is technically meant to be used as a color fader.
 It was made to be mixed within the actual color process to take normal colors and make them pastel.

-There are people who have used this as a color remover by itself and have claimed good results.
+Some people have used this as a color remover by itself and have claimed good results.

 When using this, I recommend using super hot water to open your hair cuticle up the most it can and then throw this on.
-Wait at least 30 min and rinse out.
+Then, wait at least 30 min and rinse out.

-Honestly, this would not be my first choice or in my top picks, but some people DYE over this brand, and it has a huge cult following.
-Because of its cult status, I have included it here for you to try!
+Honestly, this would not be my first choice or in my top picks, but some people DYE over this brand and have a huge cult following.
+So, because of its cult status, I have included it here for you to try!

 Method 7: Color Oops Extra Strength Hair Color Remover,